 High-Quality, Pan-European Data

 The European indices are calculated using data from Cboe Europe the European arm of Cboe Global Markets, a leading financial markets operator.
 More than a quarter of all European trading occurs on Cboe's European equities exchange across the markets it covers.
-All of the European indices are valued using the trading taking place on, with the exception of the Cboe UK Alternative 100 which uses NEX Exchange data.

 The quality of the stock prices used to calculate the indices are better than or equal to the national market in the most active stocks most of the time.*